brandonlucasgreen/neuron/index.md

 # brandon lucas green
 ![brandon][image-1]
 Hey!
-I’m a product manager & builder, music maker/snob, remote work advocate, writer, husband and DIY enthusiast.
+I’m a product strategist & builder, music maker/snob, remote work advocate, writer, husband, father and DIY enthusiast.
 I live and work in central Massachusetts with my [wife][1], daughter and [doggo][2].
-I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people.
+I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people. 🤘🏻

 > Get in touch: [Book time][8] | [Email me][4] | [Instagram][5] | [Twitter][6] | [LinkedIn][7]